k0staa/k0staa.github.io/_posts/2018-01-27-reporting-services-rest-url-client.markdown

     }
 }
 ~~~
-As you can see the configuration is quite simple.
+Configuration is quite simple.
 The most important element is to configure NTLM authentication.
 I noticed that the 3rd parameter of the NTCredentials class is unnecessary, but look at the documentation of the class because maybe in your case it should be set.

 Now we can create simple client to make connection to Reporting Services.
 ~~~ java